 The complaints that fall in the category of high-on-priority can either be a complaint that points any sort of discrimination / violates any legalities or a complaint that could blemish the brand reputation such that the entire bottom line gets affected.

-Standardized Complaints Management Process
+Standardised Complaints Management Process

-Like any other quality management process, the complaints management process should also be aligned in a standardized way to ensure that everyone follows the same processes and procedures to manage customer complaints effectively.
+Like any other quality management process, the complaints management process should also be aligned in a standardised way to ensure that everyone follows the same processes and procedures to manage customer complaints effectively.
 Such sort of clarity in processes will help your internal team to be more efficient while limiting the compliance and quality risks in managing complaints.

 If you don’t have a streamlined process for complaints management, you are likely to face bigger risks.
 Makes sure you formulate the complaints process after evaluating all the aspects such as receiving, investigating, and resolving the complaint.
 You may consider answering the following questions:

 A. Are the timelines of the complaint responses specified?